What is a program, and why do we need a program?

 Why is Java not 100% Object-oriented?

 Java does not just work on complex data types i,e, objects but also on primitive data types.
-That is the reason it’s not100% Object Oriented.
+That is the reason it’s not 100% Object Oriented.

 What is the JIT compiler in Java?